 Power Of The Court To Give Remand

 The class first and section 30 magistrate can give an order of remand.
-The session or high court or 2nd or 3rd class magistrate are not authorized to give remand.
+The session or high court or 2nd or 3rd class magistrate is not authorized to give remand.
 The class second magistrate can give remand if authorized by the provincial government.

 The magistrate should reduce those circumstances in writing and thereafter he must send a copy of the order to the court of session.